 She was named the BBC National Athlete with an Impairment of the Year in 2007. (paralympics.org.uk, 26 Jun 2012)

-She won gold medals in handcycling and rowing at the Paralympic Games, but she spent almost a year in hospital recovering from shoulder surgery following the 2016 Games in Rio de Janeiro.
+She won gold medals in handcycling and rowing at the Paralympic Games, but then spent almost a year in hospital recovering from shoulder surgery following the 2016 Games in Rio de Janeiro.
 She thought her sporting career was at an end but decided to try Para Nordic skiing after talking to Scott Meenagh, who lost both of his legs while serving in Afghanistan.
 Meenagh had got involved in the sport as part of his rehabilitation.
 "When I saw Scott competing, I thought it looked amazing and when I contacted him, he said it was definitely my sport.
 I've always wanted to do a winter sport and the opportunity just came along.
 Part of me wondered if I was stupid for wanting to start at the bottom again, but the other part of me was saying it was a great opportunity and I should give it a go and see what happens.
 It is amazing to get to that standard in another sport.
 [Skiing] brings together a lot of my strong points and it is very similar to the physiological demand rowing puts on you." (bbc.com, 17 Feb 2019)

 She has used her success in a number of sports to inspire the next generation of athletes, which includes devising a course on emotional resilience through The Teen Summit organisation. "[I want] to try and assist those struggling with mental health, physical disabilities, family breakdowns and being a teenager." (gbsnowsport.com, 18 Dec 2018)